Metaverse21/app/README.md

 nft15

 Documentation
-For a more in-depth explanation, documentation, quick start guide, tutorials, tips and many more resources, visit our documentation site: docs.scaffoldeth.io
+For a more in-depth explanation, documentation, quick start guide, tutorials, tips and many more resources, visit our documentation site: METAVERSE.IO

 💬 Support Chat
-Join the telegram support chat 💬 to ask questions and find others building with 🏗 scaffold-eth!